Towards the Identifiability in Noisy Label Learning: A Multinomial Mixture Modelling Approach

-To generate additional noisy labels, we approximate the noisy label distribution of each training sample by exploiting the information of its nearest neighbours.
-The noisy label distribution of an instance is simultaneously derived not only from its own noisy label, but also the noisy labels of other instances whose features are similar to the instance.
-Specifically, the approximated distribution, denoted as \(\Tilde{p}(\hat{Y} | X = \mathbf{x}_{i})\), can be written as:
+To generate additional i.i.d. noisy labels, we approximate the noisy label distribution of each training sample by exploiting the information of its nearest neighbours.
+The approximated noisy label distribution of an instance, denoted as \(\widetilde{\Pr}(\hat{Y} | X = \mathbf{x}_{i})\), is derived not only from its own noisy label but also from the noisy labels of other instances whose features are similar to the instance: